LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ![azure serverless](images/azurefunction1.png)

-In this sample, we create Azure serverless Function with an HTTP trigger, so the client app, such as Web client, which hosted on Azure app service and applications that hosted on a virtual machine running on the same region, can send HTTP requests to trigger the function and then process the HTTP response message to reduce overhead and data usage on the cloud.
-We may create Redis Server(which is an in-memory data structure store) on Azure to cache the ESG universe data, and then other functions can write or read the data from the Cache to perform the Search and generate a Report, etc. You can configure the function to trigger another serverless function, perform other tasks, or set the output to other components such as the database.
+In this sample, we create Azure serverless Function with an HTTP trigger, so the client app, such as Web client, which hosted on Azure app service and applications that hosted on a virtual machine running on the same region, can send HTTP requests to trigger the function and then process the HTTP response message.
+We can create Redis Cache(which is an in-memory data structure store) on Azure to cache the ESG universe data, and then other functions can write or read the data from the Cache to perform the Search and generate a Report, etc. You can configure the function to trigger another serverless function, perform other tasks, or set the output to other components such as the database.
 It depends on your requirement.

 ## RDP API usage